Tyro Thiem blasts into first French Open semi

 Thiem gradually began finding the lines with heavy groundstrokes off both wings and, as Goffin struggled to maintain depth on his returns, sped into a 4-2 lead.

-With Suzanne Lenglen Court still barely a quarter full, the match continued to swing in favor of first Thiem -- firing rasping groundstrokes that either pummeled the baseline or shot long -- and then Goffin, less powerful but mixing his game well to prevent the Austrian from settling into a rhythm.
+With Suzanne Lenglen Court still barely a quarter full, the match continued to swing in favour of first Thiem -- firing rasping groundstrokes that either pummelled the baseline or shot long -- and then Goffin, less powerful but mixing his game well to prevent the Austrian from settling into a rhythm.

 The second set went to a tiebreak in which Thiem, after leading 5-1, scraped through 9-7 when Goffin failed to return a vicious backhand slice.